 Yet narcotics reconciliation requirements specify that pharmacies must adhere to strict regulations, including:

-- Complete a full reconciliation every 3-6 months, dependent on province
+- Complete a full reconciliation every 3-6 months, dependent on the province

 - Account for all narcotics and ensure inventory is accurate